ryanwmichaud/HarmonizerPlugin/README.md

 # Harmonizer Plugin

-Explore non functional constant structure harmony one note at a time!
+Explore non functional constant structure harmony one note at a time

 ## Description